ChewKeanHo/Hestia/src/generator/README.md

 last context.
 Always leave the programming language as the last segment in the function naming convention.

-Some other exploration would be `locales/lang/name` interactors which yields multiple output functions per languages.
-This should give you some ideas for `interactors` component.
+Some other exploration would be `locales/lang/name` interactors that yield multiple output functions per language.
+These real production examples should provide you some deep understanding for `interactors` component.

 #### (3) Work on Presenters (Business Logics)

-With `interactors` are now available, you can start working on `presenters`.
+With `interactors` are now available, you can start working on `presenters` which coordinates the `interactors` function calls.
 For future-proofing and reducing cost of maintainability, you **MUST** adhere to the following rules:

 1. `presenters` **MUST ONLY** call POSIX Shell native functions, alias, etc and `interactors' main functions.
 This is to ensure any external influences